RED-ux101/tutoring-site/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License
+## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support
+## 🆘 Support

-For support or questions, please open an issue in the repository.
+For security issues, please contact the administrator directly.
+For other issues, please create an issue in the repository.